optimumqa/cypress-setup-utilities/README.md

 $ cypress run --env product=yourProductName
 ```

-It will give you only the spec files from `./cypress/integration/yourProductname/`.
+It will give you only the spec files from `./cypress/e2e/yourProductname/`.

-#### Local config

-If you have a local config, `cypress.local.json` inside of `./cypress/configs` it will be merged with the default config.

 #### Type based configs